 Close

-4. A phrase that informs the audience that this is the last part of the presentation, is
+4. A phrase that you use to inform the audience that this is the last/summary part of the presentation, is

 Let me end:

-(phrase) This is very polite, it is almost like asking for permission.
+(phrase) This is a very polite way (it is almost like asking for permission) to introduce the final part (if you are not going to accept questions from the audience) of the presentation where you summarise what you have said.
 Similar to 'I would like to finish by'.
 Normally, it is followed with 'by' and a gerund, e.g. 'let me end by speculating about...' or 'let me end by thanking you for attending'.
 In Spanish: "permítanme terminar".

 Close